Why is my boiler making a noise?

 If the heating is on, it’s normal to hear a quiet whirring.
 This is the pump circulating water around the boiler’s burner and heat exchanger, and possibly pumping your hot water to the radiators.

-When you turn on your gas heater, the flames ignite and start vigorously boiling the water passing over them.
+When you turn on your gas boiler, the flames ignite and start vigorously boiling the water passing over them.
 Although it should be quiet, it might still be audible, just as you can hear your gas burner on your cooker hob.

 Modern boilers have information coming from thermostats and the control panel, and this triggers switches and valves inside the boiler as components are switched on and off and water is redirected.
 Although they are usually silent, you might hear them from time to time.